aws/aws-cdk/packages/aws-cdk-lib/custom-resources/README.md

 ```

 If you are using `NODEJS_18_X` or higher, you can also use the existing AWS SDK for JavaScript v2 style.

----

-This module is part of the [AWS Cloud Development Kit](https://github.com/aws/aws-cdk) project.